-Cases in Hawaii rise to double figures – community transmission confirmed
+Cases in Hawaii rise – community transmission confirmed

 Symptoms in many cases nationwide are mild